gohweichong/IDAssigment1/README.md

 # Testing
 ### Validation and Code Checks
-1. The HTML code passes through the official W3C validator with no issues 2.the CSS code passes through the official (Jigsaw) validator with no issues
+- The HTML code passes through the official W3C validator with no issues
+- The CSS code passes through the official (Jigsaw) validator with no issues

 ### Non-automated pages
 1. Search form: